 Bush's key vulnerability is that people fear he is in over his head.
 By lashing out wildly, Kerry muddles all that.
 Instead his blunderbuss approach suggests a candidate devoid of perspective, driven by unattractive and naked ambition.

-And as John Podhoretz notes, negative campaigning by itself is not a winner; a candidate also needs to display his own positives.
+John Podhoretz notes, negative campaigning by itself is not a winner; a candidate also needs to display his own positives.

 Kerry has an agenda of sorts for the future, but he's mostly content to say he has "a plan" to fix things without spending much time or effort explaining what that "plan" is.
 And he almost never talks about his Senate record.
 Instead, he concentrates almost exclusively on the negative — hammering the president and his record.